bylickilabs/PSx-Classic-MOD/README.md

 -----------------
-Download the Full Archive from my Private Server here: link coming soon - or the standard Archive from my Google Drive here: Link available soon -
+Download the Full Archive from my Private Server here: link coming soon - or the standard Archive from my Google Drive here: https://drive.google.com/drive/folders/1unEfggC5DOYE1XJ7LtRxlccY30BirY9m?usp=sharing
+-
 -
 The Password to unpack the archive is: